zhengchengc/java-tech-task/README.md

 * [Java 11 Runtime](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
 * [Docker](https://docs.docker.com/get-docker/) & [Docker-Compose](https://docs.docker.com/compose/install/)

-*Note: Docker is used for the local MySQL database instance, feel free to use your own instance or any other SQL database.*
+*Note: Docker is used for the local MySQL database instance, feel free to use your own instance or any other SQL database and insert data from lunch-data.sql script*

 ### Run